andrewstarritt/quaternion/README.md

 These instance attributes are w, x, y and z respectively.

-A Quaternion may also be considered to be a real scalar part plus a vector (with real components).
+A Quaternion may also be considered to be a real scalar part plus a vector (with 3 real components).
 The real part accessible via the real attribute.
-Thus both q.w and q.real return the real or scalar part of q.
+Both q.w and q.real return the real or scalar part of q.

 The vector part is accessible via both the vector and imag attributes which provide a tuple of floats.
 The following Python expressions are equivalent: